danieltobias-okta/MassImport/README.md

 ---

 ## Usage

+This utility was created using [Go 1.14](https://golang.org/dl/).
+You will need Go to do any of the "go run" commands or to use the delete user utility.
+Otherwise, you can run the binary "MassImport.exe" that I have precompiled in this repo.

 The program looks for a `config.json` file which accepts the following options

 * `MAX_CONCURRENT_SESSIONS` by default is 75, change this according to the concurrency limit for your Okta org